1vasari/nathan-mccallum.com/_posts/2020-04-10-album-review-le-noise-by-neil-young.md

 tags: album-reviews
 ---

-Recently I've been reading *Waging Heavy Pace* (Neil Young's autobiography) and a natural part of such a process is to listen to the music that's mentioned along the way.
+Recently I've been reading *Waging Heavy Pace* (Neil Young's autobiography) and a natural part of such a process is to listen to the music that's mentioned along the way.<!--more-->
 I'd already heard a lot of the classics so we don't need to go there, but *Le Noise* got my attention because it's pretty different.

 The instrumentation for the whole album is deceptively simple: